SkylineCommunications/dataminer-docs/connector-help/connector_help/Telos_Systems_Omnia.9.md

 - **Get community string**: The community string used when reading values from the device, i.e. *public*.
 - **Set community string**: The community string used when setting values on the device, i.e. *private*.

-#### HTTP Connection \[driver range 1.0.1.1\]
+#### HTTP Connection \[range 1.0.1.1\]

-This driver uses a secondary HTTP connection and requires the following input during element creation:
+This connector uses a secondary HTTP connection and requires the following input during element creation:

 HTTP CONNECTION: